Mycelium Robotics

 The talent pool is small, split between academia, automotive ADAS, and robotics.
 Most are not actively looking.

 Inbound applications rarely yield the right profile.
-The strongest perception engineers are deep inside demanding programmes and need to be approached directly.
+The strongest perception engineers are deep inside demanding programs and need to be approached directly.

 Where perception candidates work